Hertford to Ware River and Canal Walk

 From here you can pick up the waymarked riverside footpaths, heading east to Hertford Lock, the first lock on the River Lee Navigation.
 You continue past Ware Lock and the adjacent Ware Weir, before coming into the town of Ware itself.

-From Ware you continue south east, passing Hardmead Lock and the Amwell Quarry, a 37 hectare biological Site of Special Scientific Interest.
+From Ware you continue south east, passing Hardmead Lock and the Amwell Nature Reserve, a 37 hectare biological Site of Special Scientific Interest.
 The site is a former gravel pit, which has been restored to become a wetland nature reserve with two lakes, Great Hardmead Lake and Hollycross Lake.
 You could take a small detour from the route here to explore the reserve and look out for the various wildfowl which visit the site.

 The final section takes you past Stanstead Lock which incorporates a rare example of a swing-bridge.
 Soon after you come into St Margarets where you can catch the train back to Hertford.
 You could also return on foot using the New River Path.
 This follows the New River which runs parallel to the Lea and would turn it into a circular walk.